Updated: 06 Feb 2026 · By: Shayne Prinsloo

 Hearing & Lateral Line

 Sound and pressure waves travel fast.
-Boots on rocks, dropped gear, and abrupt wading broadcast through the inner ear and the lateral line.
+Boots on rocks, dropped gear and abrupt wading broadcast through the inner ear and lateral line.

-- In pools/glides, cast from the edges to avoid “broadcasting” waves.
+- In pools and glides, cast from edges to avoid broadcasting waves.

 Riffles, Glides & Pools: How to Stay Invisible